 This course is a continuation of MU111P Private Piano and is designed for non-music and music majors whose interest or concentration of study is piano.
-Once the student has completed an audition/interview with the Music Department, an individual program of study will be developed, centered upon technique and the building up of repertoire.
+The student's proficiency level will be assessed and an individualized program of study will be developed.
 This is a performance based course.
 This is a two credit hour course.

 Prerequisite: MU 111P Private Piano or permission of the instructor